gullerya/i18n/readme.md

 # Summary

+__`i18n`__ is a client (browser) oriented library providing an easy means to quickly internationalize web sites.
+As of now the library takes care of __translation__ aspect only.
+Other kinds of formatting / symboling needs might be considered as per future needs.
-__`i18n`__ is a client (browser) oriented library providing an easy means to quickly localize web sites; `i18n` is capable of handling complex web-component based sites with the same easiness as a simple 'flat' ones.
+`i18n` is capable of handling complex web-component based sites with the same easiness as a simple 'flat' ones.

 Main aspects:
-* this `i18n` library implemented as a classic service from consumer perspective - import it and use the JS APIs and correlated HTML syntax
+* `i18n` library implemented as a classic service from consumer perspective - import it and use the JS APIs and correlated HTML syntax
 * `i18n` library is component-design oriented: each component can and should take care of its own needs
-    > Sharing or resources is super easy, to be sure, but me myself almost always consider it to be a best practice to strive to self contained, isolated, independent components, even if in this case it means sacrificing some network and memory
+    > Sharing of resources is super easy, to be sure.
+But me myself almost always consider it to be a best practice to strive to a self contained, isolated, independent components, even if in this case it means sacrificing some network and memory.
 * data binding part is powered by [`data-tier`](https://www.npmjs.com/package/data-tier) engine
 * the whole work performed client side, localization data may be provided in inline fashion or fetched as static resources requested from the backend
     * JSON resource format supported